 Does Kratom Interact With Prednisone?

-Yes, kratom may counteract the immunosuppressive activities of prednisone and reduce its ability to do its job.
+Yes, there are some negative interactions between kratom and prednisone.
+First, kratom may counteract the immunosuppressive activities of prednisone and reduce its ability to do its job.
+Also, both compounds require the same enzymes for their metabolic process.

-Depending on what this medication was prescribed for, this could lead to severe consequences.
+Depending on what prednisone was prescribed for, these interactions could lead to severe consequences.

-Since prednisone is generally taken every day for several weeks at a time, the competition with kratom can be severe and worsen throughout the prednisone protocol.
+Since prednisone is generally taken every day for several weeks, the interaction with kratom can be severe and worsen throughout the prednisone protocol.

 Many of the alkaloids contained in kratom are considered immunomodulators or immunostimulants.
-This effect directly contradicts the immunosuppressant activities of prednisone and other corticosteroid medications.
+This means kratom’s alkaloids could counteract the immunosuppressant activities of prednisone and other corticosteroid medications.

 While it’s unclear whether this means kratom and prednisone will counteract each other’s effects, until more research is available, this theoretical effect needs to be considered.